qingreee1/material-theme-jetbrains-docs/docs/acknowledgements.md

 [Afterglow Theme](https://plugins.jetbrains.com/plugin/8066-afterglow-theme)

-This is another theme for Jetbrains which has its lot of uniques features too.
+This is another theme for JetBrains which has its lot of uniques features too.
 Sadly it has not been updated for a while and would probably not work with current versions.

 ##### Nyan Progress Bar